Sharmil001/Music-Player/README.md

 ## Discription
-**This is react based web application.
+This is react based web application.
 Application help to play your own music with are predefined by me.
-You can do all posible that are available in any music player like spotify.
+You can do all posible that are available in any music player like spotify.<br>
 [(Live Demo)](https://sharmil001.github.io/Music-Player/)